melisgl/journal/README.md

 - [generic-function] **TO-JOURNAL** *DESIGNATOR*

     Return the journal designated by `DESIGNATOR` or signal an error.
-The default implementation:
+The default implementation

     - returns `DESIGNATOR` itself if it is of type [`JOURNAL`][5082],